paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 * Phases: `build` and `launch`
 * Value: directories where PHP `ini` configuration can be found.

-This includes:
-* Session handler `ini` configuration (if using a session handler buildpack)

 ### PHPRC

 * Set by: `php-dist`